How Does Period Poverty Affect Education

 Education is a fundamental right, and every student must have an equal opportunity to learn and thrive.
 However, an often overlooked yet unavoidable factor can significantly impact a student’s educational journey: menstrual cycles.
 To address this issue, we must explore how Period Poverty affects education for menstruators.

 Menstrual cycles have a hidden yet profound influence on education, affecting various aspects of a student’s experience in subtle yet impactful ways.
 In addition to the discomfort and stigma, Period Poverty can make a challenging time impossible to navigate, especially when a menstruator is unable to leave the house.
-An intricate web of connections exists between Period Poverty and education, and these factors contribute to gender disparities.
-Enhancing menstrual equity is a vital component of fostering equal opportunities for all students.

 What is “Chronic Absenteeism”?

-Chronic absenteeism refers to a pattern of frequent, unexcused, or prolonged absences from school, which can have a detrimental impact on a student’s academic progress and overall educational experience.
-Multiple interconnected factors may contribute to the challenge of chronic absenteeism, including transportation barriers, housing instability, and the students’ physical and mental health.
 For students experiencing financial instability, housing instability, and issues with unreliable transportation, a monthly period can contribute to even more strife.
 For some students in these situations, they must choose between spending money on food or spending money on period products.
 Frequently, these students are forced to resort to unhygienic substitutes such as kitchen towels or skipping classes altogether to prevent any mishaps related to menstruation.

 Since the coronavirus pandemic, chronic absenteeism has increased nationwide, and Period Poverty is contributing to the rise.
 One study found that by ninth grade, every week a student misses school reduces that student’s chance of graduating by about 20%.
 On average, menstrual bleeding lasts 2-7 days, and for students who miss school during their periods, those days add up.